-Walk a little faster, bike uphill instead of flat stretches, go to a dance class, join a softball league, or try a vinyasa yoga class.
+Walk a little faster, bike uphill instead of flat stretches, go to a dance class, join a softball league, or try a flowing vinyasa yoga class.

 Conquer your fear and step up to the plate first.
 You might be surprised at what you can accomplish, and how great you feel, when you do.

 3. Wake-Up Earlier and Play Outside

-Even if you’re grumpy getting out of bed earlier, give yourself the chance to see what happens when you let yourself out of your shell and feel the earth under your feet.
+Even if you’re grumpy when you get out of bed earlier, give yourself the chance to see what happens when you let yourself out of your shell and feel the earth under your feet.
 You might just discover something new.

-4. Lighten Up
+4. Lighten Up Your Food

-5. Stay Bundled
+6. Stay Bundled

 Even though the weather is getting warmer, make sure you keep that scarf on and refrain from walking around barefoot until the sun is shining more consistently.